mtolly/onyx/haskell/README.md

         which is not already used for Lead

     To customize part assignment, use the "Load a song" mode.

+  * Guitar Hero III

+    Creates custom DLC files for Guitar Hero III, for use on a jailbroken Xbox 360 (RGH or JTAG) or PlayStation 3.

+    * Supports lead + rhythm/bass charts, automatic HOPO forcing, star power, face off sections, practice sections, and basic drum animations (translated from Rock Band drum animation notes, or generated from a drum chart).

+    * Normally GH3 will end a song shortly after the last playable note, which would often be too soon.
+However it seems the game checks both lead and rhythm tracks on your current difficulty to find the last note, so as a hack for now, a dummy note is added to each difficulty on the rhythm/bass track to extend the song length.

+    * Generated charts use MP3 audio, even on Xbox 360 where official content uses the native XMA format.
+MP3 is much faster/easier to generate and does not waste significant space in GH3 (unlike later GH games).

+    * On stock GH3, it is possible to load roughly 70-80 songs in the Download setlist, though this number can decrease as you add scores to songs.

+    * **IMPORTANT**: While testing loading setlists of custom songs on the Xbox 360 version, it has been observed that the save data can get into a state where it will no longer save, possibly due to a conflict with attempting to save the high scores for customs.
+It is highly recommended you back up any save data you care about before loading any custom songs.

   * Guitar Hero: Warriors of Rock